 Agents represent the investment decision makers in an energy system, for example consumers or companies.
 They invest in technologies that meet service demands, like heating, or produce other needed energy commodities, like electricity.
 These agents can be heterogenous, meaning that their investment priorities have the ability to differ.

-As an example, a generation company could compare potential power generators based on their levelized cost of electricity, their net present value, by minimising the total capital cost, a mixture of these and/or any user-defined approach.
+As an example, a generation company could compare potential power generators based on their levelised cost of electricity, their net present value, by minimising the total capital cost, a mixture of these and/or any user-defined approach.
 This approach more closely matches the behaviour of real-life agents in the energy market, where companies, or people, have different priorities and constraints.

 ## Market Clearing Algorithm

 The market clearing algorithm (MCA) is the central component between the different supplies and demands of the energy system in question.
 The MCA iterates between the demand and supply of each of these sectors.
 Its role is to govern the endogenous price of commodities over the course of a simulation.
-In other words, it calculates the prices based on supply and demand of the various technologies and regions.
+In other words, it calculates the prices based on the supply and demand of the various technologies and regions.

 For a hypothetical example, the price of electricity is set in a first iteration to $70/MWh.
 However, at this price, the majority of residential agents prefer to heat their homes using gas.
 As a result of this, residential agents consume less electricity and more gas.
 This reduction in demand reduces the electricity price to $50/MWh in the second iteration.
 However, at this lower electricity price, some agents decide to invest in electric heating as opposed to gas.
 Eventually, the price converges on $60/MWh, where supply and demand for both electricity and gas are equal.

 This is the principle of the MCA.
 It finds an equilibrium by iterating through each of the different sectors until an overall equilibrium is reached for each of the commodities.
-It is possible to run the MCA in a carbon budget mode, as well as exogenous mode.
+It is possible to run the MCA in a carbon budget mode, as well as an exogenous mode.
 The carbon budget mode ensures that an endogenous carbon price is calculated to limit the emissions of the energy system to be below a user-defined value.
 Whereas, the exogenous mode allows the carbon price to be set by the user.

 # Summary